Salvaje vs. silvestre

 Silvestre

-'Silvestre', on the other hand, usually refers to plants or animals that grow or live naturally in the wild but are not necessarily ferocious or untamed.
-It has a softer connotation and implies something is 'naturally occurring' or 'forest-like'.
+B1Silvestre, on the other hand, usually refers to plants or animals that grow or live naturally in the wild but are not necessarily ferocious or untamed.
+It has a softer connotation and implies something is naturally occurring or forest-like.

 La zarzamora es una fruta silvestre que se encuentra en el bosque.